 OC8A.5.5.2 The Requesting Safety Co-ordinator will inform the relevant Implementing Safety Co-ordinator of the RISSP identifying number (including the prefix and suffix), and agree it is the RISSP to be cancelled.

 OC8A.5.5.3 The Requesting Safety Co-ordinator and the relevant Implementing Safety Co-ordinator shall then respectively complete Part 2.1 of their respective RISSP-R and RISSP-I forms and shall then exchange details.
 The details being exchanged shall include their respective names and time and date.
-On completion of the exchange of details the respective RISSP is cancelled.
+On completion of the exchange of details, the respective RISSP is cancelled.
 The removal of Safety Precautions is as set out in OC8A.5.5.4 and OC8A.5.5.5.

 OC8A.5.5.4 Neither Safety Co-ordinator shall instruct the removal of any Isolation forming part of the Safety Precautions as part of the returning of the HV Apparatus to service until it is confirmed to each by each other that every earth on each side of the Connection Point (or, in the case of OTSUA, Transmission Interface Point), within the points of isolation identified on the RISSP, has been removed or disconnected by the provision of additional Points of Isolation.